Table of Contents

 1. Normalize mental health discussions.

 As you reflect on your brand image and your mission statement, make a commitment to yourself and your program to speak authentically about mental health.
 Don’t try to shy away from these important topics or speak vaguely about mental health disorders.
 Understand the vital role that your facility plays in your community, and embrace these difficult conversations in your marketing content so that your clients feel seen, heard, and validated.
+You would also want your client’s loved ones to be able to trust you.

 2. Start a blog.